GNOME

-GNOME (/ɡə'noʊm, ˈnoʊm/) (Note: Originally an acronym for GNU Network Object Model Environment.) is a free and open-source desktop environment for Linux and other Unix-like operating systems.
-Distributed as the default desktop environment of many major Linux distributions, including Debian, Fedora Linux, Ubuntu, Red Hat Enterprise Linux, and SUSE Linux Enterprise; it is also the default in Oracle Solaris, a Unix operating system.
+GNOME (/ɡə'noʊm, ˈnoʊm/) (Note: Originally an acronym for GNU Network Object Model Environment.) is a desktop environment and suite of software for Linux and BSD developed by the GNOME Project and released as free and open source software.
+The primary components of GNOME are the GNOME Shell, which provides features such as virtual desktops and window management; and the GNOME Core Applications, which distribute a suite of software that integrates with the shell and provides basic system features such as a file manager and a computer configuration application.

-GNOME is developed by the GNOME Project, which is composed of both volunteers and paid contributors, the largest corporate contributor being Red Hat.
-It is an international project that aims to develop frameworks for software development, to program end-user applications based on these frameworks, and to coordinate efforts for the internationalization, localization, and accessibility of that software.
+The GNOME Project is composed of both volunteers and paid contributors, the largest contributor being Red Hat.
 In 2023 and 2024, GNOME received €1,000,000 from Germany's Sovereign Tech Fund.

 Interface design

 Since GNOME 2, productivity has been a key focus for GNOME.
 To meet this end, the GNOME Human Interface Guidelines (HIG) were created.
 All GNOME programs share a coherent style of interfaces but are not limited to the employment of the same GUI widgets.
-Rather, the design of the GNOME's interface is guided by concepts described in the GNOME Human Interface Guidelines, itself relying on insights from cognitive ergonomics.
-Following the GNOME Human Interface Guidelines, developers can create high-quality, consistent, and usable GUI programs, as it addresses everything from interface design to the recommended pixel-based layout of widgets.
-However, critics have complained about GNOME ignoring traditional user interface conventions, and the wasting of screen real estate.
+Rather, the design of the GNOME's interface is guided by concepts described in the HIG, itself relying on insights from cognitive ergonomics.
+The HIG addresses everything from interface design to the recommended pixel-based layout of widgets.

 During the GNOME 2 rewrite, many settings deemed of little value to the majority of users were removed.
-The guiding principle was outlined by Havoc Pennington – a software developer involved in the project – who emphasized the idea that it is better to make software behave correctly by default than to add a UI preference to get the desired behavior:
+The guiding principle was outlined by Havoc Pennington – a software developer involved in the project – who emphasized that it is better to make software behave correctly by default than to add a UI preference to get the desired behavior:

 A traditional free software application is configurable so that it has the union of all features anyone's ever seen in any equivalent application on any other historical platform.
 Or even configurable to be the union of all applications that anyone's ever seen on any historical platform (Emacs *cough*).

 Does this hurt anything?
 Yes it does.
 It turns out that preferences have a cost. [...]
 [E]ach one has a price, and you have to carefully consider its value.
 Many users and developers don't understand this, and end up with a lot of cost and little value for their preferences dollar.